 - 1. Describe the need/problem in the target area; use current and relevant local and/or state data/statistics, specific to the geographic area and target population of the project. - 2.
 State how the project will address and affect the need/problem in #1 above. - 3.
-Describe how the proposed project will address the problem(s) of racial and ethnic disparities. - 4.
-Describe how your baseline data is established for the area to be served. - 5.
-Describe how this project will assist the Tennessee Commission on Children and Youth TCCY in maintaining compliance with the Juvenile Justice and Delinquency Prevention Act as amended by Juvenile Justice Reform Act of 2018.
+Indicate the Standard Program Category which best describes the project you propose. - 4.
+Describe how this project will assist the Tennessee Commission on Children and Youth TCCY in maintaining compliance with the Juvenile Justice and Delinquency Prevention Act as amended by the Juvenile Justice Reform Act of 2018.